adibmenchali/ML_project_Music_Popularity/readme.md

 • Providing recommendations to artists and music producers.

 ## Methods:
-• Our whole project was done on Colab.
 • Latent Dirichlet Allocation: Used for Topic Modeling.
 • K-Means: Used to cluster the data.
 • Adjusted Rand Index: Assess the K-Means clustering results.